Wally Schang: After baseball

-Following his major league career, Schang played for several seasons with Western Association and Canadian clubs, and then turned to managing in minor leagues.
-In 1945, he retired to a farm he operated at Dixon, Missouri, in the Ozark Mountains.
+Following his major league career, Schang played for several seasons with Western Association and Canadian clubs and then turned to managing in the minor leagues.
+In 1945, he retired to a farm he operated near Dixon, Missouri, in the Ozark Mountains.
+His wife, Dorothy, operated a beauty shop in Clayton, Missouri.

-In March, 1965, Schang died in St Louis at age 75.
+Schang died on March 6, 1965 at St. Luke's Hospital in Chesterfield, Missouri at the age of 75.

 Legacy

-In an nineteen-year major league career, Schang played in 1,842 games, accumulating 1,506 hits in 5,307 at bats for a .284 career batting average along with 59 home runs, 705 runs batted in and an on-base percentage of .393.
+In a nineteen-year major league career, Schang played in 1,842 games, accumulating 1,506 hits in 5,307 at bats for a .284 career batting average along with 59 home runs, 705 runs batted in and an on-base percentage of .393.
 He hit above .300 in six times during his career and appeared in at least 100 games in 10 seasons while being considered one of the premier catchers of the deadball era.
 In his book, The Bill James Historical Baseball Abstract, baseball historian Bill James ranked Schang 20th all-time among major league catchers.
 However, he fell short in the Baseball Hall of Fame ballot five times by the BBWAA voting (1948, 1950, 1956, 1958, 1960), receiving a peak of 4.1%.

 1916 saw him have both a 20-game hitting streak and the first occasion of a player hitting home runs from both sides of the plate in the same game (September 9, 1916) Schang holds an American League game-record for catchers throwing out six potential base stealers (May 12, 1915) along with the league record for catchers with eight assists in a game (May 12, 1920).
 He caught pitches from numerous leading pitchers of the league in the first two decades of the 20th century, which included future Hall of Famers Chief Bender, Lefty Grove, Waite Hoyt, Herb Pennock, Eddie Plank and Babe Ruth.

 Nearly a century after he retired, he still ranks highly among the all-time list of most career stolen bases at his position with 121 (eighth all-time), behind Roger Bresnahan (212), Ray Schalk (177), Jason Kendall (148), Red Dooin (133), Carlton Fisk (128), Iván Rodríguez (127), and Johnny Kling (123).